Azure/AppService/_posts/2021-08-09-setup-github-actions-azurecli.md

 4. Once you log in, the CLI command will continue, committing GitHub Actions workflow file to your repository under `.github/workflows`, setting the deployment credentials in your repository's secrets, and registering the repository with your Web App so you can view deployment logs in the Deployment Center.

+With a few CLI commands you're up-and-running with GitHub Actions.
+Keep in mind that every application is unique, so you may need to update the curated workflow file to correctly build your app if you're doing multi-step builds or using non-standard testing libraries.
+See the [GitHub Actions Reference Documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) for more information.